paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/01/2021_in_review/index.md

 I sometimes wonder if a legacy of growing up shorter and younger-looking than my peers is my profound sense of inadequacy.
 Happy in my own company, I’ll often retreat rather than try to be involved; better to opt out than be left out, right?
 The pandemic had levelled the playing field.
 Everyone was in the same boat, and for the first time, I felt like an equal.

 It wasn’t surprising then that I should be part of a small WhatsApp group with her and a group of other colleagues.
-Between the memes we would watch TV shows together – <cite>This Is My House</cite> a particular favourite – or share ideas of things we could do once restrictions had lifted.
+Between the memes we would watch TV shows together – ""This Is My House"" a particular favourite – or share ideas of things we could do once restrictions had lifted.
 Spend a weekend in Brighton!
 Visit a rooftop igloo at a London bar!
 Attend a music festival!
 See Duncan’s band!
 Soon enough we had our very own roadmap out of lockdown and I felt glad to be part of something special.

 If 2020 was a year of shared despair, 2021 was one of diffused hope.
 With age determining who would get the vaccine first, people’s perception and acceptance of risk began to diverge, with solidarity giving way to separation.
 Around the start of April, a few colleagues started going into the office, only to share stories of drinking together the previous evening.
 As more began dialling in from the office, the more anxious I became.
 If things were returning to normal, then surely the level playing field I had thrived upon would fall away.